 NIFB14033U Development Economics

-This course examines the challenges posed by poverty affecting a billion people in low-income countries across the world, taking an economic approach to conceptualizing those challenges, their causes and solutions.
+This course examines challenges posed by poverty affecting a billion people in low-income countries across the world as targeted by the Sustainable Development Goals and taking an economic approach to conceptualizing those challenges, their causes and solutions.
 The course will provide the students with theoretical frameworks enabling them to understand, measure, analyse and discuss themes within the development economics literature focusing on poverty, its consequences and its alleviation.
-Key questions discussed during the course include: What is life like when living with under a dollar a day?
+Key questions discussed during the course include: What is the state of progress towards relevant SDG’s?
+What is life like when living with under a dollar a day?
 Are famines unavoidable?
 Is child labour necessary?
 Is education and health key to lifting people out of poverty?
 Why are the poor forest-dependent and the forest-dependent poor?
 Does growth help the poorest of the poor?
-And does aid matter for development?
+And, does aid matter for development?

 The course includes the seven thematic topics (subject to change):